 a.
 THROTTLE Reduce power to minimum required for flight

-If co If coolant temperature is rising:
+If coo If coolant temperature is rising:

 b.
-Landing Perform a precautionary landing in accordance with 3.8.1
+Land According to Chapter 3.8.1

 If coolant temperature is normal:

 c.
 Coolant temperature Monitor

 d.
-Landing Perform at nearest airfield
+Land As soon as possible

 Be prepared for engine failure and emergency landing without engine power according to Chapter 3.8.3!